Machine Keys and Keystock Information

 Machine keys and key stock are demountable machine elements that are used to transmit torque from a shaft to the component.
-They are usually made of steel or stainless steel and plated with zinc for wear and oxidation resistance.
+The use of a machine key and key stock prevents movement between the shaft and the component and allows force to be released without causing stress or wear on the machine.
+Machine keys are usually made of steel or stainless steel and plated with zinc for wear and oxidation resistance.

-Machine keys include many different types of keys.
-Variations include parallel keys, tapered keys, Woodruff keys, hi-pro keys, and non-rok keys.
+Variations of machine keys include parallel keys, tapered keys, Woodruff keys, hi-pro keys, and non-rok keys.

 - Woodruff keys are semi-circular components that can withstand great strain.
 They are installed deep in a shaft and firmly embedded.
 The main advantage of a Woodruff key is in its avoidance of the milling of a keyway near the shaft shoulders, where stress concentration already exists.

 - Hi-pro keys are similar to Woodruff keys, but lock into place.
 They provide superior strength and vibration resistance.